 Another aspect that limits the growth of a WordPress blog is the use of plugins.
 WordPress can be great when you are utilizing the plugins.
 You will often see many WordPress users recommending you to limit the number of WordPress plugins as it would affect the loading time of your site.
 This is partially correct & happens when you are using a badly coded plugin.

-The reason you can’t make most out of plugins is the technology limitations of your hosting.
+The reason you can’t make most out of plugins is the technical limitations of your hosting.
 If you are on a shared hosting, you might have experienced it at least once.
 Haven’t you?

 The right question that you should be asking right now is: